xdevops-caj-dotnet/MQEmitLogs/README.md

 When the consumer disconnected the queue is automatically deleted.

-n the .NET client, when we supply no parameters to QueueDeclare() we create a non-durable, exclusive, autodelete queue with a generated name:
+In the .NET client, when we supply no parameters to QueueDeclare() we create a non-durable, exclusive, autodelete queue with a generated name:

 ```c#
 var queueName = channel.QueueDeclare().QueueName;